Fall 2017 Enrollment

 |American Indian or Alaska Native||0%|

-The King’s College offers men’s and women’s basketball, cross country, golf, and soccer; women’s volleyball; and a club program in men’s rugby.
-The College’s athletic program participates in the Hudson Valley Intercollegiate Athletic Conference (HVIAC), and its national governing bodies are the National Christian College Athletic Association (NCCAA) and the United States Collegiate Athletic Association (USCAA).
+King’s offers men’s and women’s basketball, cross country, golf, soccer, and spring track and field; women’s volleyball; and a club program in men’s rugby.
+The College’s athletic program participates in the Hudson Valley Intercollegiate Athletic Conference (HVIAC), and its national governing body is the United States Collegiate Athletic Association (USCAA).
 The College’s colors are navy and white, and its mascot is the Lions.

 Founded in 1938, The King’s College is a four-year, private, non-denominational Christian college for men and women.
 The College has been located in New York City since 1999 and is accredited by the Middle States Commission on Higher Education.